0xsaltylollipop/0xsaltylollipop/README.md

 Learning and exploring AI :))

-Below are some personal and Hackathon projects
+Below are some personal and Hackathon projects that I workekd on / working on...

 <!---